ArefShojaei/Lite-PHP/README.md

 ```

 ### UseConfig
-> This hooks provides to get Config by key
+> Provides to get Config by key

->Note: sometimes you dont' want to get error for getting value from the hook usage, First you should load target module configuration in current file or script !
+>Note: Sometimes you don't want to get error for getting value from the hook usage, First you should load target module configuration in current file or script !

 ```php
 import("@core/hooks/useConfig");